dwn/continua/README.md

 You should see a message 'image not found' - that's okay, no image has yet been deployed

-Enable Continuous Deployment - you'll be asked to log in to Github
+Enable Continuous Deployment - you'll be asked to log into Github

 Set your Dockerfile path as `fontforge-container/Dockerfile`